kentaro-a/vimrc/README.md

-# My Settings for vim.
-These are the features I suppose to.
-- Show row number in the left side of window.
-- Tab indent size is set to 4 half-spaces, and available smartindent
-- Guess it is comfortable and easy for your eyes.
-- And more, you can feels like you are in the deep of sea.
+# Evil customized .vimrc
+There's a Devil in the vim.
+It's going to invite you to deep in the dark. ψ(○ ｀∇´ ○)ψ